-Onam is the biggest festival of the year in the south Indian state of Kerala.
+Onam is the biggest festival of the year in the South Indian state of Kerala.
 This lengthy harvest festival marks the homecoming of mythical King Mahabali, and it showcases the state's culture and heritage.
 People decorate the ground in front of their houses with flowers arranged in beautiful patterns to welcome the king.
-The festival is also celebrated with new clothes, feasts served on banana leaves, dancing, sports, games, and snake boat races.
+The festival is also celebrated with new clothes, feasts served on banana leaves, folk dance, games, and snake boat races.

 Krishna Janmashtami, also known as Govinda, commemorates the birthday of Lord Krishna.
 An extremely fun part of the festival involves teams of guys climbing on each other to form a human pyramid to try and reach and break open clay pots filled with curd, which have been strung up high from buildings.
 This activity, called dahi handi, falls on the second day.
 It's best experienced in Mumbai.